slitcch/slitcch.github.io/_posts/2022-07-16-got-opencomposite-working.markdown

       <img src="/assets/images/notmade.jpg" alt="BAD IDEA" height="300">
 </html>

 So, this code just assumes there's an isomorphism between queues and queue indices, iterates over all the queue family indices and queue indices that in the VkDevice that the app provides us, and compares their handles to the VkQueue that the app gave us.
 Problem is that I don't know if the Vulkan spec does guarantees that queues/queue indices we ask for and the VkQueue handles that the Vulkan implementation gives out are isomorphic!
-Like, RADV does, but do all of them?
-Like I guess RADV probably allocates all the handles when you run VkCreateInstance and just keeps handing out the same ones, but does it *have* to?
+RADV does seem to have this isomorphism, but do all of them?
+I guess RADV probably allocates all the handles when you run VkCreateInstance and just keeps handing out the same ones, but does it *have* to?
 Will this break on other Vulkan implementations?
 I have no idea!

-Aaannnyyywaaayyyy, with that house-of-cards fix in place, I was able to really cleanly delete OpenComposite's
+Aaannnyyywaaayyyy, with that house-of-cards fix in place, I was able to really cleanly delete OpenComposite's vulkan compositor's third-buffer-allocation stuff and just copy directly from the app's image to the runtime's image.
+It asserts if the app changes up it's VkInstance/VkDevice/VkQueue, but so far no apps do that, and so far no users downstream have had real problems with it.
+That MR is [here](https://gitlab.com/znixian/OpenOVR/-/merge_requests/35) for all the world to see.

+Anyway, after that, VRChat just started working quite well!
+There are lots of problems sure, but in general the UIs work well (even through *two* layers of emulation - Proton *and* OpenComposite,) my avatar displays correctly, I can talk to people and while there is some jank, there aren't really any showstoppers left, I can just use it.

+However the compositor is still trash.
+It's doing a whole lot more `vkQueueWaitIdle`s than it needs to, which makes the copies take around 3ms in total - too long.
+When big games put the GPU under pressure and/or take over about 5ms to render (assuming the displays run at 120Hz here,) this can make the frames tank a little more than they would under a good compositor.
+I can fix this but I need to do some rather gnarly refactors first. - specifically, I really want us to wait on the queue only on the *next* frame, so that a) we can safely do both copies concurrently and b) bundle up the wait on the image copy with the other stuff Monado does internally such that the next-frame-wait only actually happens very rarely.
+It'll happen, just will take time.

+Also, we aren't yet reporting the correct color spaces to Monado.
+So, when VRChat gives us sRGB images, we still report them as linear and get too-bright-colors.
+That'll be fixed very soon.

+Aand a whole lot more - here's my crazy long todo:
+* SPDX Copyright headers
+* Try to collect global state into structs and do a bunch of `magic_global_state = new GlobalStateXY()`
+* Remove some indirection between compositor, OpenVR wrapper, and OpenXR wrapper
+* Add fallback for if an evil app switches up the VkInstance/VkPhysicalDevice/VkDevice/VkQueue between frames
+* Upstream Perfetto/Percetto tracing
+* Write a bridge between XR_EXT_hand_tracking and OpenVR skeletal input
+* Knuckles controller profile support
+* cmake_in instead of compiler options
+* Continuous integration on GitLab MRs
+* fix colour spaces on Vulkan

+todo on Monado:
+* Playspace mover
+* Make aim->grip offset perfectly match SteamVR

+All that constitutes a few weeks of full-time work, so I'll be getting through it rather slowly along with my real job and other things I do for fun.

+Okay, anyway, that's pretty much all I've got for this post.

+VRChat will always hold a special place in my heart since I randomly joined one of my friend groups on there about 5 months ago.
+I'd always had this funny feeling my entire life.
+Something like, gah this body is weird and I don't like it and there's something wrong with me and <...>.
+When I tried VRChat, I discovered really fast that for some reason I really liked to inhabit female and non-binary avatars, and no seriously not in a weird way and .... *oh.
+I have dysphoria don't I.* There are a lot of memes about VRChat's gender shredder effect, but I dunno, it was definitely a great thing for me.
+It turned that general shitty feeling I had for the first ~2 decades of my life into a specific, measureable and solveable problem.
+I've started to edit my real-life appearance with this in mind, and I have to say I'm much happier with the way things are now.
+And when I'm not safe being my true self IRL, VR is my haven where I can ignore my real body for a while and just enjoy life.
+It sounds silly, but being able to much more reasonably hop on VR whenever I want without losing my work has been really nice already.

+I'll probably make another one showing off further fixes I make.
+Getting our opticaal hand-tracking working with VRChat will be super fun, for example.